-What do you get when you infuse the big, boozy, citrus-infused flavors of tequila-lime shrimp with our award-winning Mexican-Style Habanero sauce?
-This fun and punchy party dish.
-Simple-to-do and full of satisfying flavor and spice, it makes a great pass-around appetizer or a wonderful light meal when served alongside rice and beans or sauteed veggies.
+Simple to make and full of satisfying flavor and spice, this punchy party plate makes a great pass-around appetizer or a wonderful light meal when served alongside rice and beans or sauteed veggies.
+Ingredients:

 4 tablespoons lime juice